xanimo/HWI-dogecoin/docs/examples/walkthrough/walkthrough.rst

 .. image:: Screenshot19_HWW_Confirm-Amount-Fees.png

-* CORE: Trezor prints blockheight of locktime which can optionally be verified in Bitcoin Core Wallet (Console -> ``getblockcount``).
+* CORE: Trezor prints blockheight of locktime which can optionally be verified in Dogecoin Core Wallet (Console -> ``getblockcount``).
 For a simple send the locktime is now and you should get the current blockheight.

 .. image:: Screenshot20_Core_Console_getblockcount.png

 * HWI: upon accepting on Trezor, the HWI bottom text area is filled.
   Select the bottom output, and copy full output from the bottom text area to the clipboard

 .. image:: Screenshot21_HWI_Show-Signed-PSBT.png

-* CORE: In Bitcoin Core Wallet, go to the pull-down menu: select File -> Load from Clipboard.
+* CORE: In Dogecoin Core Wallet, go to the pull-down menu: select File -> Load from Clipboard.

 .. image:: Screenshot22_Core_Broadcast-Signed-PSBT.png

 * CORE: In Core Wallet, visually verify again, then click "Broadcast Tx" button.
   Once broadcasted, click "Close".
-  The funds have been sent to the mempool awaiting confirmations on the Bitcoin network.
+  The funds have been sent to the mempool awaiting confirmations on the Dogecoin network.

 * CORE: In Core Wallet, go to "Transactions" tab.
 Here you can find the just sent transaction in the top line.
 Wait for confirmations.

 .. image:: Screenshot23_Core_Transactions-Tab.png